2/25/2025

 Richard Shannon

-Okay, all right.
+Okay.
+All right.
 Fair enough here.
 Maybe let's touch on Intel 18A.
 An increasing amount of focus over the last few quarters on this seems very interesting.
 I guess my question is twofold.
-How we see the opportunities from this node and how many different customers might we see develop over this year here?
-As I get questions related to Intel generally across more than one of my coverage companies here, everyone's worried about potentially Intel getting broken up in some manner, which obviously hasn't been announced here.
-What's your response to people's worries about risks from that situation?
+How do we see the opportunities from this node, and how many different customers might we see develop over this year here?
+And as I get questions related to Intel generally across, you know, more than one of my coverage companies here, everyone's worried about, you know, potentially Intel getting broken up in some manner, which obviously hasn't been announced here.
+What's your response to people's worries about, you know, risks from that situation?

 speaker